-Sustain, Protect and Promote Agriculture
+Sustain, Protect, & Promote Agriculture

 Agriculture is an important part of the Colorado Basin’s economy and way of life.
 Cattle production makes up the largest share of the basin’s agricultural economy, and significant acreage is dedicated to growing forage to support this sector.
 Other crops include feed and cereal grains and a large variety of fruits, vegetables, wine grapes and other specialty crops.
 Agriculture in the basin frequently faces irrigation water shortfalls, and much of the irrigation infrastructure is aging and in need of upgrades.

 The desire to sustain, protect and promote agriculture is one of the themes of the Basin Implementation Plan developed by the Roundtable as part of the process of developing Colorado’s Water Plan.
 The Roundtable has allocated grant funding to numerous projects to address agricultural water needs.
 These include assessments of irrigation infrastructure and reservoir feasibility reports.

 Helpful resources on Colorado River Basin agriculture:

 - Information on agriculture across Colorado and agricultural assistance programs, included those operated by regional Conservation Districts, can be found on the Colorado Department of Agriculture website.